SolaceDev/solace-dev-codelabs/markdown/introduction-to-event-portal/introduction-to-event-portal.md

 Or run it from the terminal by navigating to the directory with the pom and running the `mvn clean spring-boot:run` command.

-🤯🤯 **The Python app is now is now Running, connected to the Solace Event Broker and processing events!** 🤯🤯
+🤯🤯 **The Python app is now Running, connected to the Solace Event Broker and processing events!** 🤯🤯

 ### AsyncAPI Code Generators